davidpangdaowei/data_analysis_agoda_accommodation/README.md

 #### data analysis accommodation
-#### the analysis is for pleasure purposes, looking at how some hotels can price their rooms better
+###### the analysis is for pleasure purposes, looking at how agoda hotels can price their rooms better